 As a public company, we are required to comply with various regulatory and reporting requirements, including those required by the SEC.
 Complying with these reporting and other regulatory requirements is time-consuming and results in increased costs to us and could have a negative effect on our business, results of operations and financial condition.
 As a public company, we are subject to the reporting requirements of the Exchange Act and requirements of Sarbanes Oxley.
 These requirements may place a strain on our systems and resources.
 The Exchange Act requires that we file annual, quarterly and current reports with respect to our business and financial condition.
 Sarbanes Oxley requires that we maintain effective disclosure controls and procedures and internal controls over financial reporting.
-To maintain and improve the effectiveness of our disclosure controls and procedures for the purpose of addressing the standards and requirements applicable to public companies.
-Sustaining our growth also will require us to commit additional management, operational and financial resources to identify new professionals to join our company and to maintain appropriate operational and financial systems to adequately support our expansion.
+To maintain and improve the effectiveness of our disclosure controls and procedures, we need to commit significant resources, hire additional staff and provide additional management oversight.
+We have implemented additional procedures and procedures to identify new professionals to join our company and to maintain appropriate operational and financial systems to adequately support our expansion.
 In addition, as a public company, we have enhanced our investor relations, legal and corporate communications functions.
-All of these activities and additional efforts may increase our costs, strain our resources and divert management's attention from other business concerns, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+All of these activities and additional efforts may increase our costs, strain our resources and divert management's attention from other business concerns, which could have a material adverse effect on our business concerns, which could have a material condition, results of operations and diverse affect on our business concerns, which could have a material adverse effect on our business concerns, which could have a material condition, results of operations and cash flows.